Thomas B. Griffith: Notable opinions

 El-Shifa Pharmaceutical Industries Co. v.
 United States, 607 F.3d 836 (D.C.
 Cir.
 2010): In an opinion for an en banc court, Griffith affirmed the dismissal of a defamation suit against the United States by owners of a Sudanese pharmaceutical plant.
 The plant owners alleged that following a U.S. missile attack against the plant in 1998, Clinton administration officials had made statements to the press falsely linking the owners to Osama bin Laden.
 Griffith affirmed the dismissal on the ground that the owners' allegations presented a nonjusticiable political question, writing that "courts are not a forum for reconsidering the wisdom of discretionary decisions made by the political branches in the realm of foreign policy or national security."

 Oberwetter v.
 Hilliard, 639 F.3d 545 (D.C.
 Cir.
 2011): Griffith wrote a unanimous opinion holding that there is no constitutional right to engage in "silent expressive dancing" inside the Jefferson Memorial.
 The opinion noted that the government has substantial authority to impose reasonable and viewpoint-neutral speech restrictions on a discrete portion of its own property in order to create a tranquil national memorial.
-In this case, the court held that dancing inside the Jefferson Memorial was prohibited "because it stands out as a type of performance, creating its own center of attention and distracting from the atmosphere of solemn commemoration that the [National Park Service Regulations] are designed to preserve".
-The court went on to hold that the Memorial is a nonpublic forum for purposes of First Amendment analysis: Having "created and maintained the Memorial as a commemorative site, the government is under no obligation to open it up as a stage for the roving dance troupes of the world."
+In this case, the court held that dancing inside the Jefferson Memorial was prohibited "because it stands out as a type of performance, creating its own center of attention and distracting from the atmosphere of solemn commemoration that the [National Park Service Regulations] are designed to preserve."
+The court went on to hold that the memorial is a nonpublic forum for purposes of First Amendment analysis: Having "created and maintained the Memorial as a commemorative site, the government is under no obligation to open it up as a stage for the roving dance troupes of the world."
 The case garnered national attention.

 Doe ex. rel.
 Tarlow v.
 District of Columbia, 489 F.3d 376 (D.C.
 Cir.
 2007): Griffith joined Judge Brett Kavanaugh and Senior Circuit Judge Stephen F. Williams in upholding a 2003 District of Columbia statute that stated the conditions for authorizing a non-emergency surgical procedure on a mentally incompetent person.

 Committee on the Judiciary of the United States House of Representatives v.
 Donald F. McGahn, II, 19–5331, (February 28, 2020): Griffith wrote the panel's majority opinion, which held that the United States House Committee on the Judiciary could not enforce a subpoena upon President Trump's former White House Counsel, Don McGahn.
 Circuit Judge Karen L. Henderson concurred, arguing that the House did not have standing to sue, while Circuit Judge Judith W. Rogers dissented.
-On August 7, 2020, US Court of Appeals for the District of Columbia Circuit en banc ruled 7–2 that the House of Representatives could sue to subpoena McGahn, thereby overruling Griffith's ruling.
+On August 7, 2020, the Court of Appeals for the District of Columbia Circuit en banc ruled 7–2 that the House of Representatives could sue to subpoena McGahn, thereby overruling Griffith's ruling.